HiFiPhile/mj_pdf_reader/README.md

 * FOSS and totally private

 ## What is new in MJ PDF Reader V1.4.0
+* V1.4.1 adds a workaround to prevent app from crashing when opening huge files
 * Updated the core libraries and fixed the security issue.
 * Added Search functionality. (experimental) ([see Text Mode and Search](https://gitlab.com/mudlej_android/mj_pdf_reader#text-mode-and-search))
 * Added Text mode to view PDFs like E-readers. (experimental) ([see Text Mode and Search](https://gitlab.com/mudlej_android/mj_pdf_reader#text-mode-and-search))
 * Added the ability to copy text from the PDF via a dialog.
 * Reorganized action bar's options and added Additional Options.

 ## Permissions and privacy
 This app does not collect any data.